-This article is relevant to ATX-IRL candidates and is based on the legislation in force as at 30 September 2021, for the 2022 exams (which is unchanged from the legislation as at 30 September 2020, for the 2021 exams).
+This article is relevant to ATX-IRL candidates and is based on the legislation in force as at 30 September 2022, for the 2023 exams

 A few years ago, a letter landed on my doormat.
 My employers from a previous role were transferring my occupational pension to another fund manager.